talwrii/plugin-repl/README.md

 * lineAtPoint(p?:string) - Retunrs the line at the cursor position.
 Default to current positiong.

 ### Reading and files
-* writeToFile(name, string) - Overwrite the markdown file called name with the given string
+* writeToFile(name: string) - Overwrite the markdown file called name with the given string
-* appendToFile(name, string) - Append to the markdown file called `name` with the given string
+* appendToFile(name: string) - Append to the markdown file called `name` with the given string

 ### Processes
 * runProc(s: string) - Parse the bash-style command string s (e.g "ls /home") and call runProc on it